Eagles undefeated no more

 Spruill leads the team in points and assists so far this season.
 Sandstrom is tops in kills, Maura Kohlenberger leads in blocks, and Ella Horner is the digs leader.

 Columbia hosted Wood River on Tuesday, winning easily.
-The Eagles host Breese Central this Thursday, and then hosts perennial volleyball powerhouse Mater Dei on Monday night.
+The Eagles hosted Breese Central this Thursday, falling 25-9, 21-25, 23-25.
+Columbia hosts perennial volleyball powerhouse Mater Dei this Monday night.

-Gibault (4-5) split a pair of recent matches.
+Gibault (5-5) won two of three recent matches.

 The Hawks won last Tuesday over Metro East Lutheran, 25-9, 25-19.